junhp94/CMPT353_Project/README.md

-Document your code and how to run it: required libraries, commands (and arguments), order of execution, files produced/expected.
-(To be deleted)
 # 🗺️ CMPT 353 Personalized Tour Planner

 A personalized tour planning tool that helps users generate a multi-day travel itinerary with selected amenities, restaurants, hotels, and optimized routes using real-world geospatial data.